(Content Warning: Mentions sexual assault and rape in behaviour of monkeys.)

-There are people who naturally gravitate toward dyadic (1:1) connections, and once found, are content to stay there as a maybe a monosexual (one sexual partner), or mono-amorous (one romantic partner) and/or a monogamous (one spouse) being.
+There are people who naturally gravitate toward dyadic (1:1) connections, and once found, are content to stay there as a monosexual (with one sexual partner), or mono-amorous (with one romantic partner) and/or a monogamous (with one spouse) being.
 And probably there have been examples of these since the dawn of time.
-Just as there have been people who are born polysexual/non-monogamous, polyamorous, demisexual and ambiamorous, etc. And lets not forget the aromantics and asexuals.
+Just as there have been people who are born polysexual/non-monogamous, polyamorous, demisexual and ambiamorous etc. And lets not forget the aromantics and asexuals.
 Rather than claiming this or that is the natural state of human sexuality, how about we recognize the rich tapestry of ALL that we are?

 I do believe non-monogamy is just as natural a state as monogamy and I do actively work to dismantle mono-normative programming.
 But we should probably RESIST doing that by creating non-monogamous programming.

 Christopher Ryan and Cacilda Jethá, “Sex at Dawn: The Prehistoric Origins of Modern Sexuality”, (2010).